How to make a DIY Jigsaw Table (Step by Step Guide)

 How to build a jigsaw table.
 Adjustable arm attachment.
 Inverted jigsaw fixed to a table with screws.

-To make the adjustable arm cut 2 plywood pieces (38 x 5 x 1,2cm), glue them together, and cut a slot on the center line of the piece.
+To make the sliding adjustable arm cut 2 plywood pieces (380 x 50 x 12 mm), glue them together, and cut a slot on the center line of the piece.
 I used a router dado jig to cut the slot but you can use a jigsaw as well (drill a hole on each side of the slot and then cut the slot with a jigsaw).

 Sand the outer sides of the arm and make sure it fits and slides nicely in the guide rails.
 Fix the arm to the attachment with wooden knobs.
-You can make those with a star knob jig.
-Use epoxy to fix the screws in the star knobs.
+You can make those with a simple wooden knob jig.

 How to build a jigsaw table.
 Adjustable arm attachment.
 Inverted jigsaw fixed to a table with screws.